Academic Research Edition

 4.1 The Inadequacy of Single-Layer Solutions

 No single containment mechanism is adequate for existential stakes.
-A lock can be picked.
-A wall can be climbed.
-A rule can be gamed.
-Defence against existential risk requires multiple independent layers, any one of which might prevent catastrophe even if others fail.
+Defence in depth—multiple independent layers, any one of which might prevent catastrophe even if others fail—is a standard principle in nuclear safety, biosecurity, and other high-stakes domains (Reason, 1990).
+AI containment requires similar architecture.

 4.2 A Five-Layer Containment Model

+Layer 1: Capability Constraints.
 Hardware and infrastructure limitations that bound what AI systems can do regardless of their objectives.
-This includes compute governance (large training runs require visible infrastructure), network isolation for high-risk systems, architectural constraints preventing certain capabilities (self-modification, recursive improvement), and formal verification of critical pathways.
+This includes compute governance (Sastry et al., 2024), network isolation for high-risk systems, and architectural constraints preventing self-modification.

+Layer 3: Human Oversight.
 Human institutions that monitor AI systems and can intervene when problems emerge.
-This includes independent monitoring bodies, red team and adversarial testing programs, incident reporting requirements, regular capability assessments, and professional standards for AI developers.
+This includes independent monitoring bodies, red-team programs, and incident reporting requirements.

-2. Constitutional GatesNascent (Tractatus is early implementation)Not widely deployed; unclear scaling to advanced systems
+2. Constitutional GatesNascent; Tractatus is early implementationNot widely deployed; scaling properties unknown

-3. Institutional OversightAd hoc (some company practices)No independent bodies; no standards
+3. Human OversightAd hoc; varies by organisationNo independent bodies; no professional standards

-4. Governance FrameworksMinimal (EU AI Act is first major attempt)No global coordination; enforcement unclear
+5. Legal/RegulatoryMinimal; EU AI Act is first major attemptNo global coordination; enforcement unclear

 5. The Pluralism Problem